ODA Spending

 How much ODA does Italy allocate to education?

-Italy spent US$392 million of its ODA on education in 2021, or 6% of its total ODA, less than the 9% DAC average.
-Italy was the 6th-largest DAC donor to education in 2021 and the 19th-largest in terms of relative share, indicating that this sector is a lower priority for Italy than for other DAC donors.
+Italy spent US$604 million of its ODA on education in 2022, or 8% of its total ODA, above the 7.2% DAC average.
+Italy was the 5th largest DAC donor to education in 2022 and the 9th largest in terms of relative share, moving from the 19th place in 2021.
+Although this sector is a lower priority for Italy than for other DAC donors, Italy's ODA spending on education has increased from 2020-2022.

 How is Italian educational ODA changing?

-Italy’s funding for education saw an increase in 2021, despite remaining as a small proportion of ODA.
-Italy’s overall funding for education has generally followed an upward trend and increased by 36% between 2017 and 2021.
+Italy’s funding for education has generally followed an upward trend in recent years and increased by 70% between 2021-2022.

 How does Italy allocate educational ODA?